husonlab/catrenet/README.md

 <a id="20">[HS16]</a>
 Hordijk, W. and Steel, M. (2016).
 Autocatalytic sets in polymer networks with variable catalysis distributions, J. Math.
 Chem., 54(10): 1997-2021.

+<a id="22">[GFHKU]</a>
+Gatti, R.C., Fath, B., Hordijk, W., Kauffman, S. and Ulanowicz, R. (2018).
+Niche emergence as an autocatalytic process in the evolution of ecosystems, Journal of Theoretical Biology, 454: 110-117.

 <a id="25">[SXH20]</a>
 Steel, M., Xavier, J. C., and Huson, D. H. (